gogs/docs/en-US/intro/troubleshooting.md

 ## SSH

-- Error: SSH conection hangs for 60 seconds
+#### SSH conection hangs for 60 seconds

 - Causes: Gogs will request itself (web service) after every SSH push, and your server firewall or ISP does not allow that happen

+#### Incorrect binary path for update hook

+- Causes: you moved Gogs binary to a different location from previous installation.
+- Solution: go to admin dashboard (`/admin`) and run two tasks:
+	- `Rewrite '.ssh/authorized_keys' file`
+	- `Rewrite all update hook of repositories`

 ## Git